Introduction to Business Finance

 The garage became cramped very quickly.
 All indications were that the business would continue to grow, so Jim took the plunge.

-A $35,000 loan enabled him to lease a new space and expand his inventory.
+A $35,000 loan enabled him to lease a new space and expand his inventory by purchasing inventory.
 The right timing

 and loan amount allowed him to realise his vision.

 Adding space to an existing location or moving to another one is a big expense.
 Besides the obvious upfront cost, you should take into account the added overhead.
+Business loans can also be used to acquire commercial property, whether for leasing or purchasing, to support your expansion and other business activities.
 It’s important to do a thorough cash flow analysis, including projected earnings.

 Reason #2 – Rising Equipment Costs